 Although GDPR is a European law, it is also enforceable for personal data transfer outside the EU and EEA areas.

 It’s evident that both individually and collectively, this regulation has been created to protect users and provide them with more control and understanding.

 Who wants to take some data protection training?

 The answer from many employees would likely be a negative one.
-Unless your job title is Compliance Officer or IT Specialist, you may not be excited with the idea of spending your time learning about GDPR and privacy.
-Training is enjoyable when it entails skills development, new competencies on the job, teamwork, but laws and regulations can hardly be part of the excitement.
+Unless your job title is Compliance Officer or IT Specialist, you may not be excited with the idea of spending your time doing GDPR training and privacy training.
+Training is enjoyable when it entails skills development, new competencies on the job, and teamwork, but GDPR employee training in extensive laws and regulations can hardly be part of the excitement.

 The truth is that, for most employees, GDPR training is mandatory, and, for others, it is a recurrent aspect of their work-life when dealing with customers, logistics, and other areas involving the processing of personal data of employees, customers, or business partners.

 Without clear and effective privacy training, we may underestimate the importance of GDPR compliance and its value.

 How to deliver proper GDPR training for employees